Skip navigation

 Fetal alcohol syndrome

-Fetal alcohol syndrome (FAS) is a collection of growth, mental, and physical problems that may occur in a baby when a mother drinks alcohol during pregnancy.
+Fetal alcohol spectrum disorders (FASD) are groupings of growth, mental, and physical problems that may occur in a baby when a mother drinks alcohol during pregnancy.
+Fetal alcohol syndrome (FAS) is the most severe form of FASD.

 Causes

 Using alcohol during pregnancy can cause the same risks as using alcohol in general.
-But it poses extra risks to the unborn baby.
+But it poses extra risks to an unborn baby.
 When a pregnant woman drinks alcohol, it easily passes across the placenta to the fetus.
-Because of this, drinking alcohol can harm the unborn baby.
+Because of this, drinking alcohol can harm an unborn baby.

 Timing of alcohol use during pregnancy is also important.
 Drinking alcohol is likely most harmful during the first 3 months of pregnancy.
 But drinking alcohol any time during pregnancy can be harmful.